 Then life happened.
 Marriage.
 Children.
 My own writing.
 Editing.
 Book reviewing.
 And I decided to break the trust and allow myself to assign books to a DNF category.

 DNF — Did Not Finish — books make many of us bookworms duck our heads in embarrassment.
 After all, we’re bookworms.
 We’re supposed to burrow our way through anything and everything between two covers or on our e-readers with a ferocity that doesn’t quit until we reach “The End.”

 There’s also a sense of “what if.”
 It’s a writer’s favorite question.
 In the case of the DNF list, the question haunts readers.
 “What if I quit reading just before the book got really good, and I missed out on something special?”

 We live in a dynamic age of publishing.
 Never before have authors had so many outlets they can use to reach potential readers.
 The sheer numbers of options are exciting and heartening.

-I realize that if I’m ever fortunate enough to have a book published, some readers might come across my book and decide it should be added to their DNF pile.
+I realize that as a published author myself now, some readers might come across my book and decide it should be added to their own DNF piles.
 Fair enough.
-One of the best things about books is that we can talk about them, share them, not share them, share our distaste or delight about a novel or story, and all still be right.
+One of the best things about books is that we can talk about them, share them, not share them, express our distaste or delight about a novel or story, and all still be right.